 This delicious Rice Pilaf recipe was inspired by a friends husband’s Lebanese roots.
 It’s an elegant, easy-to-make side dish, the perfect addition to your Thanksgiving, Christmas, or any other holiday menu.

 When it comes to the holidays, our family tends to mix traditional holiday dishes with Lebanese ones.
-My husband’s family has Lebanese roots, and it’s traditional for us include grape leaves and hummus on the menu alongside the Thanksgiving turkey or Christmas ham.
+My friend’s family has Lebanese roots, and it’s traditional for us include grape leaves and hummus on the menu alongside the Thanksgiving turkey or Christmas ham.

-My rice pilaf recipe was inspired by my husband’s Lebanese roots, and it’s been a family favorite for years.
+My rice pilaf recipe was inspired by my friend’s Lebanese roots, and it’s been a family favorite for years.
 I’m excited to be sharing it with you today!
 It’s very easy to make, and you could certainly make it any time of year, but it is definitely elegant enough to be included on your holiday dinner menu.

 I used Carolina Basmati Rice for my rice pilaf dish.
 Basmati is so aromatic, and I love the slightly nutty taste…it makes for a much more flavorful pilaf.
 I think once you taste this basmati rice pilaf recipe you will agree!

 First you are going to start by sautéing your fine egg noodles with butter.
 You’re going to want to stir these constantly to avoid burning.

 Once the egg noodles have slightly browned, add the basmati rice, chicken stock, and salt to the pan and bring it to a boil.
 Then cover and reduce your heat to low.
 Let the rice cook for approximately 20 minutes.

 While your rice is cooking, sauté your chopped onions until they turn translucent, then add 1/4 teaspoon of allspice, and stir to coat the onions.
 Set your onion mixture aside for now.

 You’ll also be toasting some pine nuts while the rice is cooking.